boldflight/BibleConverter/test_EPUB/output/ezek.md

 [2] The **Lord** said to me: “This gate will be shut; it will not be opened, and no one will enter by it.
 For the **Lord**, the God of Israel, has entered by it; therefore it will remain shut.
 [3] Only the prince may sit in it to eat a sacrificial meal before the **Lord**; he will enter by way of the porch of the gate and will go out by the same way.”

 [4] Then he brought me by way of the north gate to the front of the temple.
-As I watched, I noticed the glory of the **Lord** filling the **Lord’**s temple, and I threw myself face down.
+As I watched, I noticed the glory of the **Lord** filling the **Lord**'s temple, and I threw myself face down.
-[5] The **Lord** said to me: “Son of man, pay attention, watch closely, and listen carefully to everything I tell you concerning all the statutes of the **Lord’**s house and all its laws.
+[5] The **Lord** said to me: “Son of man, pay attention, watch closely, and listen carefully to everything I tell you concerning all the statutes of the **Lord**'s house and all its laws.
 Pay attention to the entrances to the temple with all the exits of the sanctuary.
 [6] Say to the rebellious, to the house of Israel, ‘This is what the Sovereign **Lord** says: Enough of all your abominable practices, O house of Israel!
 [7] When you bring foreigners, those uncircumcised in heart and in flesh, into my sanctuary, you desecrate it—even my house—when you offer my food, the fat and the blood.
 You have broken my covenant by all your abominable practices.
 [8] You have not kept charge of my holy things, but you have assigned foreigners to keep charge of my sanctuary for you.